dimamik/phenom/deployment/fly/README.md

-# Deploying Phenom to Fly.io
+# Deploying Your app to Fly.io

-This guide walks you through deploying the Phenom Phoenix application to Fly.io.
+This guide walks you through deploying your application to Fly.io.

 ## Prerequisites